-This course will focus on electromagnetic radiation and its interaction with atoms and molecules.
-The course will assume a general knowledge of quantum chemistry, (i.e., Chem 401), although a quick review of potential energy functions, wavefunctions, states, and quantization of energies will be given.
-We will cover first-principle concepts of Rotational Spectroscopy, Vibrational Spectroscopy, Electronic Spectroscopy, and Time-resolved Spectroscopy.
-In so doing, attention will be placed on developing intuition into the different quantum states and the transitions between them.
-Most of the information will center on diatomic molecules, although some examples of polyatomics will be given with emphasis placed on how structure is determined from spectra.
-The effects of the dynamics of molecules in varying states on spectral features will also be covered.
-The general features of the experimental methods implemented to record the associated spectra will be presented.
+Cursory overview of electromagnetic radiation and its interaction with atoms and molecules.
+The course will assume a general knowledge of quantum chemistry, (i.e., Chem 401), although a quick review of eigenfunctions and states will be given.
+We will cover Rotational Spectroscopy, Vibrational Spectroscopy, Electronic Spectroscopy, and Time-resolved Spectroscopy.
+In so doing, attention will be focused on diatomic molecules, although some examples of polyatomics will be given with emphasis placed on how structure contrbutes to spectra.
+Emphasis is placed on creating intuition into spectroscopy, not necessarily the quantum-mechanical rigor or detailed calculations of molecular spectroscopy.
+Prequisite, Chem 401 or permission of the instructor.